mangathemango/Operation-Null-Mind/doxymainpage.md

 \mainpage Operation Null Mind

 \section intro Introduction
-**Operation Null Mind** is a 2D roguelike top-down shooter game developed using SDL2.
+EVERYTHING HERE IS WRITTEN BY AI BTW SO IT'S NOT FACTUALLY CORRECT **Operation Null Mind** is a 2D roguelike top-down shooter game developed using SDL2.
 Set in a dystopian future, players navigate through procedurally generated environments, battling against hostile forces while uncovering the mysteries of a world where consciousness has been weaponized.
 The game blends fast-paced action with strategic roguelike elements to create a unique gameplay experience.

 \section overview Game Overview